sallyca530/Matplotlib-Challenge/README.md

 ## Introduction
 In the most recent animal study, 249 mice identified with squamous cell carcinoma (SCC) tumors were subjected to various drug regimens, with a primary focus on evaluating the efficacy of Pymaceuticals' leading drug, Capomulin.
 Over the span of 45 days, the development and measurement of tumor progression were meticulously observed.
 The objective of this comprehensive study was to assess the performance of Capomulin in comparison to other treatment regimens, providing valuable insights that can shape the future of anti-cancer medications.

-This analysis uses statistical methods gain insight about each drugs performance.
-Quartiles, outliers, boxplots
+This analysis uses statistical methods gain insight about each drug's performance.

 ## Imports
     # Dependencies and Setup